cigroup-ol/windml/doc/techniques.rst

 Both manifold learning results show that ISOMAP is able to adapt to gradually changing wind situations.
-The embeddings employ colors according to the average wind power in the corresponding sequence.
-For an code and plot example, see :ref:`example_wind_embeddings`.
+The embeddings employ colors according to the average wind power in the corresponding sequence, see :ref:`example_wind_embeddings`.

 Monitoring
 ++++++++++

-The monitoring module also offers the possibility to visualize the DR result along the time axis.
-For this sake, the latent positions of the trained manifold are used for colorization of a horizontal bar over time of a test time-series.
-In the test time-series, pattern :math:`\mathbf{x}_t` of time step :math:`t` is assigned to the color that depends on the latent position :math:`\hat{\mathbf{x}}^*` of its closest embedded pattern :math:`\mathbf{x}^* = \arg \min_{\mathbf{x}' \in \mathbf{X}} \|  \mathbf{x}_t - \mathbf{x}'\|^2` in the training manifold.
+The monitoring example offers the possibility to visualize the DR result along the time axis.
+For this sake, the latent positions of the trained manifold are used for colorization of a horizontal bar over time of a test time series.
+In the test time series, pattern :math:`\mathbf{x}_t` of time step :math:`t` is assigned to the color that depends on the latent position :math:`\hat{\mathbf{x}}^*` of its closest embedded pattern :math:`\mathbf{x}^* = \arg \min_{\mathbf{x}' \in \mathbf{X}} \|  \mathbf{x}_t - \mathbf{x}'\|^2` in the training manifold.

 For training, :math:`N_1 = 2000` patterns are used.
+We
-We visualize a test set of :math:`N_2 = 800` patterns at successive time steps in the following figures.
+visualize a test set of :math:`N_2 = 800` patterns at successive time steps in the following figures.